 With Restream, you can.

 Not only does Restream’s browser-based Studio help you add customizations to your stream, but it also lets you broadcast your stream to multiple platforms at the same time.
 You can choose from Facebook, Twitter, LinkedIn, YouTube and more than 30 other platforms to stream to simultaneously.
 Once you have a Restream account, connecting it to your Facebook, Twitter and other profiles is simple:

 - From your Restream dashboard, click Add Destination.
 You’ll see a list of our supported services.
 Click the one you want to stream to, such as Facebook.

 - You can then choose automatic setup or manual setup to connect your channel to Restream, although we recommend automatic unless there’s a problem.
 You’ll be redirected to Facebook and must enter your account credentials.

-- Make sure you read through the permissions carefully, then click “Allow.”
-Your Facebook is now connected to Restream!
+- Make sure you read through the permissions carefully, then click Allow.
+Your Facebook account is now connected to Restream!

 - Repeat the three previous steps for every channel you want to connect to Restream.

-To customize your live stream with overlays, logos, animated backgrounds, and more, you’ll need to enter the Restream Studio.
-Click on the “Live Studio” icon on the left sidebar of your Restream dashboard.
-Once you’re in the Studio, you can add destinations for live streaming, upload and select your graphics, toggle your split-screen options, invite guests, and access all the customization features your stream needs!
+To add your customizations to Restream Studio, click the Start with Studio button on your Restream dashboard.
+Once you’re in Studio, you can add destinations for live streaming, upload and select your graphics, toggle your split-screen options, invite guests, and access all the customization features your stream needs.